-13. 24 Ideas for Dilbert (and You) When a Great New Idea Is Lacking – Inspired by a Dilbert cartoon, you never have to give up on coming up with a new angle on an idea, unless it’s simply easier to give up than try something new.
+13. 24 Ideas for You) When a Great New Idea Is Lacking – You never have to give up on coming up with a new angle on an existing idea, unless it’s simply easier to give up than try something new.

 14. When Creative Thinking Exercises Quit Providing Value – The brainstorming tools that help you generate new ideas can outlive their usefulness.
 At some point, an idea stands on its own, irrespective of how it was generated.